Valentine Okoli Wins Fund It Forward Season One, N30m Prize Money • Channels Television

-Congratulations are in order for Valentine Okoli who has been crowned as the maiden winner of Channels Television’s social enterprise show Fund It Forward.
+Congratulations are in order for Valentine Okoli who has been crowned as the maiden winner of Channels Television’s social entreprise show Fund It Forward.

 Valentine, whose social enterprise – Bach ‘Nuudles’ Instant Abacha – was fueled by hunger and the loss of 10kg of Cassava tapioca (Abacha), beat two other finalists to land the N30m grand prize in the climax of nine weeks of intrigues, resilience, innovation, triumphs and heartbreaks.